Review of the Consolidation Rights to Future Income and Residual Tax Cost Setting Rules

 - the revenue impact of any changes to the rules it proposes.

 In conducting the review, the Board was asked to seek public submissions and consult widely.
-After considering the views of all stakeholders the Board is to provide a final report to the Government by 31 May 2011.
+After considering the views of all stakeholders the Board was requested to provide a final report to the Government by 31 May 2011.

 All submissions received were acknowledged.
-Copies of public submissions made to the Board are available from the Rights to Future Income submissions page.
+Copies of public submissions made to the Board are available below.

 The Board completed its review of the consolidation rights to future income and residual tax cost setting rules and provided its report to the Assistant Treasurer on 31 May 2011.
 In preparing its report the Board took into account the various submissions to the review and discussions with stakeholders and its expert panel.